 It quickly became apparent that the old elevator doors did not meet the modern-day required safety codes nor were they properly labeled.
 This serious issue could have not only required the building owners to replace all the elevator doors — a very costly problem — but also put residents in grave danger if there were an emergency.

-Fortunately, SG Architectural Specialties was able to step in and help with the situation.
+Fortunately, SG Architectural Solutions was able to step in and help with the situation.
 By recommending a third-party to test and relabel the existing doors, then adding our elevator curtains, the elevators met the required safety codes without expensive replacements or extensive disturbance to the existing structure.

 5. Facebook Offices